BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

     * when is the router key generated
     * Default Keys ?
   * Re-generate keys from time to time
+  * Do not generate keys on fresh VMs.
+  * Always generate new keys when refreshing certificates

 # Cipher suites